krkn-chaos/krkn-hub/docs/test_your_changes.md

     c. edit line 17 and 23 with your yaml config location

-5. Create Dockerfile
+5. Create Dockerfile template

     a.
-See [dockerfile](../application-outages/Dockerfile) for example
+See [dockerfile](../application-outages/Dockerfile.template) for example

     b.
 Lines to edit